 901 W. Main St. LaHarpe | (620) 228-1829

-3rd Friday, 4–5 pm | Proof of LaHarpe residency required on first visit
+3rd Fridays, 4–5 pm | Proof of LaHarpe residency required on first visit

-Blessing Boxes – Always Open
+Blessing Boxes – Always open to all

 Take what you need, leave what you can.
 Open to everyone, 24/7.